Horse chestnut: Other pests and pathogens

 Horse chestnut leaf miner

 Cameraria ohridella is a leaf mining moth that attacks the leaves of horse chestnut.
-Please read our life miner resource pages about this pest to find out more.
+Please read our leaf miner resource pages about this pest to find out more.